powerhousepro69/videoinfox/readme.md

 <br />

-#### This update fixed: &nbsp; Flawed logic in Last Download and http side of Play Clipboard keeping track of last sucessful download.
+#### This update fixed: &nbsp; Flawed logic in Last Download and http side of Play Clipboard keeping track of last successful download.